Kakalinn/KAF-win/README.md

 # Linux
-The process that is undergone when running __KAF__ is fairly linear and porting it to __Linux__ should not prove to difficult.
+The process that is undergone when running __KAF__ is fairly linear and porting it to __Linux__ should not prove too difficult.
 I may do this at some point, though I am making no promises.

 # Important notice
 The effectiveness of this project is dependent on the syntax of a single webpage.
 I have no say over the design